-Students are expected to complete 42 units. which in most cases include Biomedical Engineering C201, CM202, CM203, and two courses from their area of study.
+Students are expected to complete 42 units, which in most cases include Biomedical Engineering C201, CM202, CM203, and two courses from their area of study.
 The M.S. degree is offered under both the thesis plan and comprehensive examination plan.
-Under the thesis plan, 8 units of thesis work may be applied toward the unit requirements for the degree.
-The comprehensive examination plan consists entirely of coursework (12 courses) and a comprehensive examination on the written portion of the Ph.D. preliminary examination.
-Eight of the 12 courses must be graduate (200level) courses, and students must maintain a grade-point average of B or better in both upper division and graduate courses.
+Under the thesis plan.
+8 units of thesis work may be applied toward the unit requirements for the degree.
+The comprehensive examination plan consists entirely of coursework (12 courses) and a comprehensive examination.
+Eight of the 12 courses must be graduate (200-level) courses, and students must maintain a grade-point average of B or better in both upper division and graduate courses.
 Three Biomedical Engineering 299 courses (6 units total) are also required.